 What we learn from the Darkness Principle is that each team member can only have an incomplete mental model of the whole project.
 That is why they have to plan and decide together.
 It is why Scrum and Extreme Programming require the whole team to be present during planning meetings and daily stand-ups.
 The team members must aggregate their limited mental models and agree on a joint approach. - Jurgen Appelo (http://noop.nl/2009/10/why-we-delegate-the-darkness-principle.html)

 In a complex nonlinear system, self-organization is a norm.
 Contrary to our belief, it is an ability that is innately present in human beings (even other species).
 Leave a group of people together and there will be self-organization.
 Though the outcome as a result of it is in the right direction or not is something to watch out for – Weed, Malaria, Mumbai traffic, Clean India Initiative.

-Ok, I understand self-organization is the default behavior.
+Ok, I understand self-organization is the default behaviour.
 So the questions now are –

-As a group of human beings, to self-organize is the default behavior.
+As a group of human beings, to self-organize is the default behaviour.
 It is no secret sauce.
 Though we self-organize for good or bad, remains a choice and can be controlled.

 I’m planning to cover practical implementation (the How part) of each of these five aspects in a series of separate posts.
 I love planning not necessarily the plans J

 So, how do you build self-organization in your teams?
 What are some of the common challenges you face?
 What is your experience of it in your agile adventures?

 Or if you have any feedback for the post, I would love to hear.